Vampire/git-spindle/docs/gitlab.rst

 Fix the configuration of your repository's remotes.
 The remote "origin" will be set to your GitLab repository.
 If "origin" is a fork, an "upstream" remote will be set to the repository you forked from.
+For both, "origin" and "upstream", a fetch refspec is added to fetch the merge requests as `refs/remotes/<remote>/merge-requests/<id>`.

 All non-tracking branches with a matching counterpart in "origin" will be set to track "origin" (push and pull to it).
 Use :option:`--triangular` to set remotes